-Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located in the hall cupboard.
+Mains electricity is connected to power points located throughout the property.
+The electrical switchboard is located within the hallway.

 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with gas meter located externally.
+Gas is supplied from the mains.
+The meter is located externally.

 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply.
-Plumbing where seen is of PVC and copper.
-Sanitary fittings comprises a two piece suit in the WC compartment and a three piece suite in the bathroom.
+Where visible, plumbing/pipework is run in copper and plastic materials.
+The bathroom comprises a three piece suite.
+There is a PVC cold water tank located within the roof space.
+It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
+Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.